tayyab-ilyas/cybersecurity-blog-posts/blank_article_layout_template.md

 Original: Here is [[YOUR-GITHUB-USERNAME]], a contributor.
 Replaced: Here is [ProfCyberNaught], a contributor.

-HELPFUL HINT: If you look at example 2, the 'replaced' text still has square brackets because the 'variable code' was placed between square markdown brackets to begin with.
+**** HELPFUL HINT **** If you look at example 2, the 'replaced' text still has square brackets because the 'variable code' was placed between square markdown brackets to begin with.
 It is important to make sure you do not accidentally remove markdown square brackets when they are needed for layout requirements.

 There are two locations within this template where this would apply: [[ARTICLE-TITLE]] and [[YOUR-GITHUB-USERNAME]] These two items when replaced should look similar to these examples: [This is a great article] and [ProfCyberNaught]